 The TOE has been evaluated by Brightsight B.V. located in Delft, The Netherlands.
-The evaluation was completed on 22 April 2021 with the approval of the ETR.
+The evaluation was completed on 26 August 2021 with the approval of the ETR.
 The certification procedure has been conducted in accordance with the provisions of the Netherlands Scheme for Certification in the Area of IT Security [NSCIB].

-The scope of the evaluation is defined by the security target [ST], which identifies assumptions made during the evaluation, the intended environment for the TnD v5.1 on COSMO J in EAC with PACE Configuration, the security requirements, and the level of confidence (evaluation assurance level) at which the product is intended to satisfy the security requirements.
-Consumers of the TnD v5.1 on COSMO J in EAC with PACE Configuration are advised to verify that their own environment is consistent with the security target, and to give due consideration to the comments, observations and recommendations in this certification report.
+The scope of the evaluation is defined by the security target [ST], which identifies assumptions made during the evaluation, the intended environment for the TnD v5.1 on ID-One Cosmo X (PACE/EAC1/Polymorphic eMRTD/LDS2 configuration), the security requirements, and the level of confidence (evaluation assurance level) at which the product is intended to satisfy the security requirements.
+Consumers of the TnD v5.1 on ID-One Cosmo X (PACE/EAC1/Polymorphic eMRTD/LDS2 configuration) are advised to verify that their own environment is consistent with the security target, and to give due consideration to the comments, observations and recommendations in this certification report.

-The results documented in the evaluation technical report [ETR]1 for this product provides sufficient evidence that the TOE meets the EAL5: augmented (EAL5+) assurance requirements for the evaluated security functionality.
+The results documented in the evaluation technical report [ETR]1 for this product provide sufficient evidence that the TOE meets the EAL5 augmented (EAL5+) assurance requirements for the evaluated security functionality.
 This assurance level is augmented with ALC_DVS.2 (Sufficiency of security measures) and AVA_VAN.5 (Advanced methodical vulnerability analysis).

-The evaluation was conducted using the Common Methodology for Information Technology Security Evaluation, Version 3.1 Revision 5 and [CEM] for conformance to the Common Criteria for Information Technology Security Evaluation, version 3.1 Revision 5 [CC] (Parts I, II and III).
+The evaluation was conducted using the Common Methodology for Information Technology Security Evaluation, Version 3.1 Revision 5 [CEM] for conformance to the Common Criteria for Information Technology Security Evaluation, Version 3.1 Revision 5 [CC] (Parts I, II and III).